PowerShell/DscResources/CONTRIBUTING.md

 * For all indentation, use 4 spaces instead of tab stops
 * Make sure all files are encoding using UTF-8.
 * Windows handles [newlines](http://en.wikipedia.org/wiki/Newline) using CR+LF instead of just CR.
-For interoperability reasons, we recommend that you follow [these instructions](GettingStartedWithGitHub.md#setup-git) when installing Git on Windows.
+For interoperability reasons, we recommend that you follow [these instructions](GettingStartedWithGitHub.md#setup-git) when installing Git on Windows so that newlines saved to GitHub are simply CRs.
+* When writing Markdown, if a paragraph includes more than one setence, end each sentence with a newline.
+GitHub will still render the sentences as a single paragraph, but the readability of `git diff` will be greatly improved.

 ## Branches structure